Code-Inside/Blog/_posts/2020-03-27-escape-environment-variables-in-msiexec-parameters.md

 __Be aware:__ This stuff is a mess.
 It depends on your scenario.
 Checkout [this Stackoverflow answer](https://stackoverflow.com/a/31420292) to learn more.
 The double percent did the trick for us, so I guess it is "ok-ish".

+# Update

+The above solution only works if you save the command in a file, e.g. in a install.bat file.
+If you want to invoke this in the CMD shell use this:

+    cmd /v /c msiexec /qb /i "OneOffixx.msi" ...
+CACHEFOLDER="%appdata%/OneOffixx"

+The important parameter is __["/v"](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cmd)__, which enables delayed environment variable expansion.

 Hope this helps!